-Date o f Interview Interviewer N.B. to interviewer: Before using this template, fill in the boxes with information you already know about the candidate so as not to repeat unnecessary questions; rather build on what you already know.
-Introduction • Self - introduction by interviewer Thanks for considering this service to Caroline House.
-SSND Sponsored work - Appointments recommended by board, made by Members of Corporation.
+Name Board Date of Interview Interviewer interviewer: Before using this template, fill in t didate so as not to repeat unnecessary questio the boxes with information you already know about ns; rather build on what you already know.
+Introduction • Self - introduction by interviewer Thanks for considering this service to [Ministry] SSND Sponsored ministry - Appointments recommended by board, made by Members of Corporation.
 Summary - from resume - Question Response / Notes 1.
 Please tell me a little bit about yourself and why you accepted this invitation to pursue membership on [Ministry] Board of Directors.
 2. History, Tradition, & Mission - Brief recap of history & SSND.
 State mission of the ministry How would you see yourself contributing to the mission of the [Ministry]?
 3. Have your served on other boards?
 Tell me about your board experiences.
 (Governance, policy, not management.
 Authority only when the board is meeting.)
 We work toward consensus in decision- making based on the values of [Ministry] and SSND.
 4. What particular service or expertise would you bring to the board?
 5. [Ministry] is a Catholic Ministry.
 Have you had much connection with the Catholic Church?